OpenDataServices/os4d/docs/components/contributor_guidelines.md

 # Contributor Guidelines

-## Summary

-Describing the practices and workflows for contributing to the standard or associated documentation.

-## Description

-Contributor guidelines set out the expectations of external contributions to the standard or the tools that are provided to support adopters.
-They typically cover licensing, procedure for contributions to be reviewed, acknowledgement, and expectations around process.
-Contributions may include comments in forum threads or in emails as well as formal written contributions.
+Contributor guidelines outline the procedures and workflows for contributing to a policy-related data standard or its associated documentation.
+These guidelines establish expectations for external contributions, including aspects such as licensing requirements and the process by which contributions are reviewed and acknowledged.
+Contributor guidelines can encompass a range of input, from informal comments in forums or emails to more formal, written contributions.
+The goal is to ensure consistency and quality, and also to streamline the adoption and improvement of the standard.

 ## Prioritisation Factors